Civil rights movement: Newark and Detroit

+Kerner Commission

+The riots confounded many civil rights activists of both races due to the recent passage of major civil rights legislation.
+They also caused a backlash among Northern whites, many of whom stopped supporting civil rights causes.
+President Johnson formed the National Advisory Commission on Civil Disorders, informally known as the Kerner Commission, on July 28, 1967, to explore the causes behind the recurring outbreaks of urban civil disorder.
+The commission's scope included the 164 disorders occurring in the first nine months of 1967.
+The president had directed them, in simple words, to document what happened, find out why it happened, and find out how to prevent it.

+The commission's 1968 report identified police practices, unemployment and underemployment, and lack of adequate housing as the most significant grievances motivating the rage.
+It suggested legislative measures to promote racial integration and alleviate poverty and concluded that the nation was "moving toward two societies, one black, one white—separate and unequal."
+The president, fixated on the Vietnam War and keenly aware of budgetary constraints, barely acknowledged the report.

 Memphis, King assassination, and Civil Rights Act of 1968

 As 1968 began, the fair housing bill was being filibustered once again, but two developments revived it.
 The Kerner Commission report on the 1967 ghetto riots was delivered to Congress on March 1, and it strongly recommended "a comprehensive and enforceable federal open housing law" as a remedy to the civil disturbances.
 The Senate was moved to end their filibuster that week.

 James Lawson invited King to Memphis, Tennessee, in March 1968 to support a sanitation workers' strike.
 These workers launched a campaign for union representation after two workers were accidentally killed on the job; they were seeking fair wages and improved working conditions.
 King considered their struggle to be a vital part of the Poor People's Campaign he was planning.

-A day after delivering his stirring "I've Been to the Mountaintop" sermon, which has become famous for his vision of American society, King was assassinated on April 4, 1968 at the Lorraine Motel in Memphis.
+A day after delivering his stirring "I've Been to the Mountaintop" sermon, which has become famous for his vision of American society, King was assassinated on April 4, 1968, at the Lorraine Motel in Memphis.
 Riots broke out in black neighborhoods in more than 110 cities across the United States in the days that followed, notably in Chicago, Baltimore, and Washington, D.C.

 The day before King's funeral, April 8, a completely silent march with Coretta Scott King, SCLC, and UAW president Walter Reuther attracted approximately 42,000 participants.
 Armed National Guardsmen lined the streets, sitting on M-48 tanks, to protect the marchers, and helicopters circled overhead.
 On April 9, Mrs. King led another 150,000 people in a funeral procession through the streets of Atlanta.
 Her dignity revived courage and hope in many of the Movement's members, confirming her place as the new leader in the struggle for racial equality.